gurub109/Decentralized-Identity-and-Verifable-Credentials/README.md

 ![image](https://user-images.githubusercontent.com/26188338/120909336-4cda3c80-c631-11eb-8881-cc3422a5f623.png "Roles and information flows")

 # Wallets and Agents
 Web of trust model is built on self-certifying identifiers and user-centric cryptography.
-The role of the user (**holder**) is central to the ecosystem and offers greater sovereignty of their own information and empowerment to manage their digital identity through new class of software known as **digital wallets**.
+The role of the user (**holder**) is central to the ecosystem and offers greater sovereignty of their own information and empowerment to manage their digital identity and personal information through new class of software known as **digital wallets**.

 Digital wallets are applications that allow an end user to manage their digital credentials and associated cryptographic keys.
 They allow **holders** to prove identity related information about **subject(s)** by sharing a selective disclosure of attributes of the verifiable credentials in a privacy-preserving manner.